-- On 2 June 2005, the Director General received a request from Arab States that are members of the Agency, as forwarded by the Ambassador of the Sultanate of Oman, for the inclusion of an item entitled "Israeli nuclear capabilities and threat" in the agenda of the 49th regular session of the General Conference. - The letter from the Ambassador of the Sultanate of Oman, and the accompanying explanatory memorandum relating to the inclusion of this item, are attached hereto.
+1. On 10 July 2007, the Director General received a request submitted by the Ambassador of the Sultanate of Oman on behalf of the Arab States that are members of the Agency, for the inclusion of an item entitled "Israeli nuclear capabilities and threat" in the agenda of the 51st regular session of the General Conference.

+2. Pursuant to the Rules of Procedure of the General Conference, this item is hereby placed on a supplementary list which will be circulated not later than 27 August 2007.
+The letter from the Ambassador of the Sultanate of Oman and the accompanying explanatory memorandum relating to the inclusion of this item are attached hereto.